ADMARIl/ADMARIl/README.md

 ### Hi there 👋

+I'm a recent graduate of UMBC, where I majored in Computer Science with a minor in Psychology.
+Now, I'm working in the field of software development

 <!--
 **ADMARIl/ADMARIl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.